apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/encryption.md

 header.x-amz-version-id="KcDOVmznIagWx3gP1HlDqcZvm1mFWZ2a"
 ```

-A file with no-encryption (on a bucket without versioning but with intelligent tiering)
+A file with no-encryption (on a bucket without versioning but with intelligent tiering):

 ```
 bin/hadoop fs -getfattr -d s3a://landsat-pds/scene_list.gz